 Appendix B – Estimation of albacore prey size/age consumed

-For 94 prey species, we lacked metainformation to assist in their direct life stage estimation and selection of appropriate trait information among different traits for juvenile and adult life stages.
-We corroborated decisions on selection of appropriate trait information among these species using albacore gape length limits calculated from maximum measured or estimated albacore fork lengths and using the equation developed by (Ménard et al., 2006) for yellowfin tuna to estimate gape limits ranging here from 6.4–11.5 cm across studies and locations sampled.
+For 94 prey species, we lacked metainformation to assist in their direct life stage estimation and selection of appropriate trait information for juvenile and adult life stages.
+We corroborated decisions on selection of appropriate trait information among these species using albacore gape length limits calculated from maximum measured or estimated albacore fork lengths and using the equation developed by (Ménard et al., 2006) for yellowfin tuna to estimate gape limits ranging from 6.4–11.5 cm across studies and locations sampled.
 Here we described how data on measured albacore length information were handled and how we estimated fork length information if this was also not measured or reported (Figure S1).

 Out of 26 research papers, 16 measured albacore fork length (FL) range, minima and maxima (Figure S2).
 Of these, seven also reported the mean FL and five an estimated age range or life stage for albacore sampled (e.g., adult, juvenile) (Supplementary Data, Table S3).
 We also estimated mean FL for the 9 studies that reported FL range but not means (Figure S2), and all FL data for the remaining 10 studies that lacked size or life history information using metadata collected on fishing gear used and matched to gear-specific length data from relevant regional fisheries management organisations.

-Of the 10 studies that lacked size or life history information for albacore, four reported the method of sampling (i.e. troll, trawl, longline).
+Of the 10 studies that lacked size or life history information for albacore, four reported the method of sampling (i.e., troll, trawl, longline).
 For these four studies and to complete the missing mean fork length (FL) for 7 studies noted above, we matched gear-specific length data (range and mean FL) from relevant regional fisheries management organisations (ICCAT, 2020; ISC, 2006) to albacore diet studies by year.
 We then estimated the likely life stage(s) sampled using region-specific age and growth curves, and reported sizes at maturity (described in Supplementary Data, Table S3).

 Finally, six historical studies lacked any information about sampled albacore length or age, did not provide catch method and/or were outside any record-keeping time-frames for fisheries catch data.
 Here, we estimated likely life stage(s) for albacore based on studies that sampled the same geographic area (Supplementary Data, Table S3).
 We confirmed our life-stage estimations using known albacore ontogenetic and migratory behaviours in the large marine ecosystems sampled (Nikolic et al., 2017).
 There was no significant difference between the variances of mean, minimum and maximum FL for studies where these parameters were measured or where these parameters were estimated in this study (Figure S2).
-Overall, we estimate that sampled albacore ranged from 37–119 cm with mean fork lengths of 47–101 cm (Supplementary Information, Figure S2).
+Overall, we estimate that sampled albacore ranged from 37–119 cm FL with mean estimates of 47–101 cm FL (Supplementary Information, Figure S2).